HTTPWorkshop/httpworkshop.github.io/index.md

 be notified shortly thereafter.

 Note that a successful submission only entitles the primary author to attend;
-if your company or project wishes to send multiple participants, it is best for them to send separate submissions.
+if your organisation or project wishes to send multiple participants, it is best to send separate submissions.
 We will be limiting representation from single companies and projects to assure balanced participation.

 All attendees will be expected to adhere to the [Conference Code of Conduct](http://confcodeofconduct.com).
 We will publish a summary of what